Baked pork chops with cream of mushroom soup — a quick and easy weeknight dinner recipe that goes great with mashed potatoes or rice!

 However, if you want to go a more homemade route, one quick and easy meal is baked pork chops with cream of mushroom soup, with either rice or mashed potatoes (or mac and cheese from the blue box, which was always a favorite in my house) and some type of vegetable.

 Baked Pork Chops with Cream of Mushroom Soup

-- 4-6 bone-in pork chops, 1/2-inch thick
+- 4 bone-in pork chops, 1/2-inch thick

 - 1 can Cream of Mushroom soup

 - 1/2 soup can water

 - 1 tablespoon Worcestershire sauce